ttop32/MouseTooltipTranslator/doc/description.md

 English, Russian, Japanese, Chinese and so on

 # Change Log
+- 0.1.114
+  - change writing language for non english conflict
 - 0.1.113
-  - change writing text logic
+  - change writing text logic (request by Enlight432)
 - 0.1.112
   - fix tooltip highlight (request by marcello-pietrobon)
 - 0.1.111